nesrak1/UABEA/readme.md

+#### before you make a bug report

+this project is not finished yet. that includes plugin support, searching, whatever.
+I know many people want plugin support and texture importing/exporting. please do not make an issue on plugins, or anything that is on the todo list below. they are already coming soon. thanks.

 ## uabe avalonia

 a quick port of uabe to avalonia made in a few days, basic features supported so far but still tons missing. for now you can only import and export assets and modify bundles, everything else is not supported.